jamiemetca/jamiemetca.github.io/Tech_Lancaster/README.md

 <img src="/Images/Charge_Discharge_And_Measure_Capacitor_Voltage_My_Circuit.jpg" width="100%" >

-### Task- Build and assess the Automatic night light circuit
+### Build and assess the Automatic night light circuit
 - Meaure the gain (hFE) of the transistor.